thinkle12/pyproteininference/README.md

 All parameters are optional, so you only need to define the ones you want to alter.
 Parameters that are not defined are set to default values.
 See the package documentation for the default parameters.

-6. Run the standard commandline tool again, this time specifying the parameters as above:
+6. Run the standard command line tool again, this time specifying the parameters as above:
 ```shell
 protein_inference_cli.py \
 -t /path/to/target/file.txt \